marwan116/blog/pages/posts/flaky_tests.md

 The test `test_we_are_back_in_the_90s` introduces the flakiness because it incorrectly monkey-patches `datetime.date` to return January 1st 1990.
 This monkey-patching is not properly cleaned up after the test is run.
 As such, the test `test_we_are_in_the_21st_century` will fail because it will be run after the first test and it will be run in the 90s.

 How is this flaky you might ask - if a developer runs this on their machine shouldn't they immediately get an error and fix it?
 Well, not necessarily.

-- The two tests might be in separate files and the developer might have not run the entire test suite locally (understandable for large test suites).
+The two tests might be in separate files and the developer might have not run the entire test suite locally (understandable for large test suites).
-- If `test_we_are_in_the_21st_century` is run before `test_we_are_back_in_the_90s`, it will pass.
-This is because the monkey-patching is not yet in effect.

 To fix this, we can use `unittest.mock` to achieve the same effect.